Marta-Rudnicka/webSoakDB/documentation/soakDB_frontend.md

 #### Selection area

 Each in-house library that has at least one current plate is represented by a <LibraryOption> component, and each preset is represented by a <PresetOption>.
 Presets with compounds from only one library are listed under that library; presets with more subsets are listed under "OTHER PRESETS".
 Each item for selection has a checkbox, name of the item, number of compounds in parentheses, and a <ChevronDown> icon.
 The number of compounds for libraries is the number of active compounds in the current plate(s).
 For presets, it is just the numbers of all compounds selected for the preset, since the library plate is not pre-determined.
 Items already selected for the project are pre-checked on load.
 User selects or rejects items by checking and unchecking corresponding checkboxes; and each instance of user checking or unchecking a box inside <LibraryOption> or <PresetOption> triggers `handleChangeLib()` or `handleChangePreset()` in <Picker>.
 These functions also trigger updating `inHouseCompoundCount`.
-Note: inHouseCompoundCount only sums up compounds from in-house libraries and single-library presets.
-Including multi-library presets would carry a high risk of accidentally duplicating compounds in the selection.
-The number would either be unreliable, or the application would need to download all the compound data to find possible duplicates.

 The background colour of the `<section>` containing the selection options changes when there are unsaved changes detected (controlled by `changeStatus` variable in the <Picker>'s `render()` function).
 When user saves a new selection or undoes the changes, the colour goes back to the original one (currently the 'neutral' colour is grey, and the colour signalling unsaved changes is light blue.)